jamesleocodes/spark_projects/README.md

 # Employee Salary Data Analysis

 A data pipeline that loads employee salary data from a CSV file into MySQL, then analyzes it using Apache Spark.
+For those new to ETL, a foundational article on the topic can be found [here](https://medium.com/@mr.zawmyowin.physics/data-engineering-simplified-techniques-tools-and-insights-for-aspiring-professionals-a8a4f29f78bb).
+The instructions for setting up MySQL are detailed in the [provided guide](https://github.com/jamesleocodes/ETL_projects/blob/main/setupSQL.md).

 ## Project Overview